l1vvy318/BioInspired_Group10/README.md

 3. Click on `Simulation`, located at the top-left corner of the window and press `Run Configuration`.

+## Wind Implementation
+To simulate wind in the model the following lines must be commented and uncommented.
+1. Navigate to the function `def burn(grid, neighbourstates, neighbourcounts):`

+2. Scroll to the comment section labelled `wind implementation`
+-  Uncomment this section

+3. Scroll to the comment section labelled `wind probability`
+- Uncomment this section

+4. Scroll to the comment section labelled `ignition probabilities`
+- Comment out this section

+5. Scroll to the comment section labelled `ignition probabilities including wind factor`
+- Uncomment this section

+From here, repeat the process above in the previous chapter, Running the file.

 ## Code Explanations
-Our CA model uses 11 distinct states to represent the map:
+Our CA model uses 14 distinct states to represent the map:
 - State 0: Ash (Burnt out land)
 - State 1: Canyon
 - State 2: Chaparral